 In effect, decommissioning could reduce the number of job losses when reactors close by 50%, at virtually no cost to taxpayers.
 That means a national nuclear subsidy would sustain, at most, 8,700 jobs, relative to the alternatives.
-Along with allocating the $50 billion to renewable energy, efficiency and other emissions-reducing investments, the infrastructure bill could create 60,000 more jobs than the proposed nuclear subsidy would enable.
+Along with allocating significant funds to renewable energy, efficiency and other emissions-reducing investments, the infrastructure bill could create 60,000 more jobs than the proposed nuclear subsidy would enable.

 A Just Transition